 I’m currently using an electric toothbrush, but was gifted bamboo at Christmas (for a gift guide, not as an actual present), and will use this in the future.

 The girls have been using theirs since December and they seem decent.
 They have a subscription service which is really handy, and accept the handles back for recycling.
 However, removing the bristles first (conditional on recycling) sounds like a faff.
 I hope it doesn’t deter people.

 I almost forgot to include this!
 I’ve written extensively about this before, so I won’t rehash it here.
 Suffice to say, I couldn’t love mine more.
 Why not read everything you need to know about making the switch to a menstrual cup, or check out my review of the Intimina Ziggy cup?

-I hope you found my bathroom and kitchen eco swaps guide helpful.
+I hope you found my eco bathroom swaps and plastic free kitchen tips helpful.
 If there’s anything obvious you think I should try, please do let me know as I’m not perfect and I’m always striving to do better!